 It’s easy for trade show attendees to be overwhelmed by information and new contacts after the event is over.
 Make sure they remember your business by reaching out to them after the show.

-For those who visited your booth, you should take an even stronger approach.
+For those who visited your booth, take an even stronger approach.
 Plan a multi-step marketing effort like an email drip campaign to more closely target people who demonstrated an interest in your products.
-As part of this campaign, earn trust by sharing valuable content like an eBook, how-to guide or case study.
+As part of this campaign, earn trust by sharing valuable content like an eBook, how-to guide, or case study.
 Make sure to reiterate the main points you included on your display to remind them of your product’s value.

 Start preparing your trade show materials today

 Businesses experience the most success with trade shows when they plan their materials early on — from their booth displays down to their business cards.
 If you have an event on the schedule, don’t delay in designing and printing your collateral.